Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: Future Directions

 \subsection{Acknowledgements}

-Part of the completion of this project was supported by the China international talents Exchange Program (CEP code JC202502007G) at the Beijing Institute of Mathematical Sciences and Applications.
+Part of the completion of this project was supported by the China international talents Exchange Program (CEP program code JC202502007G) at the Beijing Institute of Mathematical Sciences and Applications.
 JL thanks Lewis Cole for valuable comments on the introduction, and Horacio Falomir for his support as PhD advisor.
 The work of JL is supported by CONICET.
+The work of HC is supported by the National Science Foundation of China (grant number W2533012).